OISF/suricata/doc/userguide/output/custom-http-logging.rst

  08/28/12-22:14:30.693856 - Mozilla/5.0 (X11; Ubuntu; Linux i686; rv:11.0) Gecko/20100101 Firefox/11.0  HTTP/1.1 GET us.cnn.com /video/data/3.0/video/showbiz/2012/08/28/conan-reports-from-rnc-convention.teamcoco/index.xml 200 15789 192.168.1.91:45108 -> 157.166.255.18:80

-It should be noted that each line represents the http request and response all in one, depending on how you specified your custom format.
-HTTP responses do not get their own line and if you wish to see that information, you will need to modify the custom format to include it using %{header_field}o for example.

 The list of supported format strings is the following:

 * %h - Host HTTP Header (remote host name). ie: google.com